-Obviously, a derelict property will not attract a mortgage, but neither will properties that don’t have a bathroom or kitchen and neither will those that have structural defects of any kind.
-For example, properties with dry or wet rot and damp.
+Obviously, a derelict building will not attract a mortgage, but neither will properties that don’t have a bathroom or kitchen and neither will those that have structural defects of any kind.
+For example, houses or flats with dry or wet rot and damp.

 You may also find a property that is too close to mine works, even if the mine is no longer working, along with areas of landfill and areas that may have recently flooded.

-Those are serious issues for a mortgage lender to consider but there are also other problems that need flagging up including:
+Those are serious issues for a mortgage lender to consider but there are also other problems that need flagging up including properties with:

-- Properties with a planning application that has been incorrectly applied;
+- A planning application that has been incorrectly applied;

-- Leasehold property with a short lease, usually for less than 70 years;
+- A short leasehold, usually for less than 70 years;

-- Properties that may have a sitting tenant or be subject to regulated tenancy;
+- A sitting tenant or be subject to regulated tenancy;

 Finally, another reason why a property may be unmortgageable could be simply down to value.
 For example, some lenders have a mortgage threshold in place, which is the amount they are prepared to lend above, and this figure can be as low as £50,000.

-In some areas of the UK, you can buy a property, usually a terrace or a flat, for less than that though it may need considerable decorating and repair before you move in.
+In some areas of the UK, you can buy a home, usually a terrace or a flat, for less than that, though it may need considerable decorating and repair before you move in.

 What does it mean when it says cash buyers only?

 Regardless of a property’s condition, the seller will look to advertise it and may highlight that it is suitable for cash buyers.

 But there will be potential buyers wondering, ‘What does it mean when it says cash buyers only?’